whentotrade/cycle-analysis-tradingview/README.md

 # cycle-analysis-tradingview
 This is a abstract and framework proposal for the deep integration of state-of-the art cycle analysis in TradingView.
-> For discussion in TV telegram channels.
+> For further discussion in TV telegram channels.
 >
 > My handle on TV: @StockMarketCycles // https://www.tradingview.com/u/StockMarketCycles